 QUOTE OF THE MONTH

 “Race matters to our Maker because diversity of color, language, and culture is who the Spirit is, male and female, relates to us as a mother and father.
 How mysterious, uncontrollable, without borders and containment is our Beloved to the human mind and experience!”

 We would like to express great appreciation to the following people:

 Our Grace’s coordinators, whose creativity, flexibility, and determination has allowed us to continue serving our community during this time.
-Especially Rhoda, Sally, Victoria, Chris, and Dot!
+Especially Rhoda, Sally, Victoria, Sylvia, and Chris!

 ALL of our Grace’s volunteers, for their dedication and caring, especially those who are new or who are filling in to help us continue operating.